 - You went home with the number of that awesome girl you were talking to.

 Some people drink whenever they want to and know when to stop, others can’t even smell alcohol – they go crazy.
 Alcoholism is an innate condition, likely created by a history of drinking down the family tree.
 If your dad drunk, and you drink, your kid might be an alcoholic.
 What to do?
 Introduce them to Jesus ahead of time: The only efficient cure of alcoholism I know!
-My grandfather was an Anglican priest, my father a born again.
-I have drinking mileage – and resistance.
+My grandfather was an Anglican priest, my father a born again, I have drinking mileage.
+The day my father found out that I drink, he said to me, “you won’t regret the money, you’ll regret the time you wasted”.
+Since then, I’ve never had a drink with a person who adds no value to me!
 But I also apply these theories that I am sharing with you.

 The coolest drink in a disco is water.
 Because you stay hydrated and control your dance moves.
 We aren’t white, our dance must be coordinated.